alexketrzyn-blip/ESG-teaching-/README.md

 ##  Repository Contents
 - **Empathy Map** – to better understand the employee’s needs, motivations, and challenges.
 - **Persona Description** – a detailed profile of the target learner.
-- **Course Program** – structured learning objectives and modules.
+- **Course Program** – structured learning objectives and modules.  .
-- **Lesson Example** – focused on writing an email inquiry about product certificates.
 - **Learner’s Results Analysis** – evaluation of performance and progress during the course.

 ---